2024100076t-cyber/GitHub-Repo-Explorer/README.md

 ```

 ## Author
-Created as a class project by [your name here].
+Created as a class project by [Delan, Mark V].

 ## About
 A Dart CLI tool for auditing GitHub repositories — stars, forks, issues, and description at a glance.